Official: Base shooter watched shooting videos before attack

 PENSACOLA, Fla.
-(AP) — The Saudi student who fatally shot three people at a U.S. naval base in Florida hosted a dinner party earlier in the week where he and three others watched videos of mass shootings, a U.S. official told The Associated Press on Saturday.
+(AP) — The Saudi student who fatally shot three sailors at a U.S. naval base in Florida hosted a dinner party earlier in the week where he and three others watched videos of mass shootings, a U.S. official told The Associated Press.

+Authorities believe the gunman also made social media posts about U.S. support for Israel and alleging Americans were anti-Muslim, the official said.
+Investigators are continuing to examine the shooter’s online profiles and social media postings.

+The US has also sought assistance of Saudi officials as they try to piece together additional information about the gunman and his potential motive, according to the official.

-Family members on Saturday identified two of the shooting victims, both of whom were hailed as heroes for trying to stop the shooter and flagging down first responders after being shot.
+The Navy on Saturday identified the three victims and hailed them as heroes for trying to stop the shooter and flagging down first responders after being shot.

+“The Sailors that lost their lives in the line of duty and showed exceptional heroism and bravery in the face of evil,” Capt.
+Tim Kinsella, the commanding officer of Naval Air Station Pensacola, said in a statement.
+“When confronted, they didn’t run from danger; they ran towards it and saved lives.”

 The official who spoke Saturday said one of the three students who attended the dinner party hosted by the attacker recorded video outside the classroom building while the shooting was taking place.
 Two other Saudi students watched from a car, the official said.